用约束拟合

 poly_cont = linfitter(models.Polynomial1D(1), wave, cont)

-# Create a compound model for the three lines and the continuum.
+# Create a compound model for the four emission lines and the continuum.

 fitter = fitting.LevMarLSQFitter()